-Arthroscopic surgery is performed through small incisions using a camera to visualize the inside of a joint.
+Arthroscopic Surgery is performed through small incisions using a camera to visualize the inside of a joint.
 Through several small incisions (about 1 centimeter each) your surgeon will insert a camera into one incision, and small instruments through the other incisions.

-Is arthroscopic surgery better than traditional “open” surgery?
+Shoulder Arthroscopy Is arthroscopic surgery better than traditional “open” surgery?

 It depends.
 Open surgery, a procedure using larger incisions and enabling the surgeon to look inside the joint, may be better for certain procedures under certain circumstances.
 Arthroscopic surgery has some advantages–smaller incisions, less tissue damage–but these are usually not helpful if the overall procedure cannot be performed as well.
 You need to discuss with your surgeon if a particular procedure can be done arthroscopically.